git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 ### Important notes

 * Your settings are not automatically stored!
-Use EWxport (see below).
+Use *Save* (see below).
+* Linux: If the file dialogs to save/load do not work make sure you have *zenity* installed.
+To install zenity from the command line enter: sudo apt install zenity
 * MIDI notes are blocked when mapped
-    * If you have selected All for the keyboard channel the note is blocked on all channels!
+    * If you have selected *All* for the keyboard channel the note is blocked on all channels!
     * The blocked notes are only updated when loading a configuration or when switching between slots.
 * Using CC as a target can only be used with VST plugins in Bitwig.
 It cannot be mapped with the Bitwig mapping system, which will always see the original MIDI command.
 Instead use User parameters.

 ## Storing and loading a configuration

-* In the **Ex-/Import section** enter a file name in the text field to store to.
-On Windows and Mac you can click on the Select button to choose a file.
-On Linux you have to type the file name.
-Make sure you choose a name in a writable folder.
+* In the **Load/Save section** click on the Save button, enter a file name and confirm the dialog to store the settings.
-* Click on Export to store the settings.
-* Click on Import to load a configuration (make sure you export your current configuration first).
+* Click on *Load* to load a configuration (make sure you *Save* your current configuration first).
-* The selected file will automatically be loaded when the DAW starts the next time
+* The last selected file (shown in the filename text field) will automatically be loaded when the DAW starts the next time.

 ## The parameters are as follows: